Trapping of wild birds

 What is permitted?

-The trapping season is now closed.
-With hundreds of trapping sites active between October 2023 and January 2024, it was likely to encounter trapping activity in the countryside across Malta and Gozo.
+The trapping season is now open.
+With hundreds of trapping sites active between October 2024 and January 2025, it was likely to encounter trapping activity in the countryside across Malta and Gozo.

 Which birds could be trapped?